-“The reform introduced the social security system as it is still known in Belgium today,” Johan explains.
+“The reform introduced the social security system as it is still known in Belgium today,” Natalie explains.
 “It’s an area that is continuously under scrutiny: the system is constantly being changed and tweaked by a government striving for the most ethical solution.
 That’s what makes the Ventouris case so interesting.
 We needed it to be very flexible so we could adapt to these changes quickly.”

 The business model: cut and share costs

 Ventouris had to be built in a way that it would be easily maintained for years to come.
 The cost of building the application was non-recurring and shared by seven companies at the time.
 Today, nine mandated companies use Ventouris.
 They pay a predetermined yearly maintenance fee.

 Ventouris is a massive e-platform, used by 500 accounts managing the files of 900,000 active self-employed workers in Belgium.
 Cegeka factors in about 4,000 man-days every year to maintain the application.
 “Admittedly, the maintenance cost is significant.
 But since we don’t have to create a new architecture every few years, the cost in the end is much cheaper.
 Sharing the platform reduced the cost, which is a win for all stakeholders,” Natalie explains.

 Since fewer than a dozen companies are mandated to collect social security contributions in Belgium, it makes sense to build a software package for the entire ecosystem.
 Cegeka has a track record of cost-sharing projects, where several stakeholders combine investments to use one back-end application.
 This principle was perfect for Ventouris, as the legal stipulations for collecting contributions are identical for all users.